 The toy puppies go for thousands (of dollars and pounds).
 They are worth gold to those irresponsible breeders who are willing to go to even worse extremes.
 Some of them starve their pregnant bitch so her body forces the puppies’ skeleton to shrink in size.
 Can you imagine what such torture will produce?
 Superbly cute tiny dogs from the outside, but broken from the inside.

 Clients Have a Huge Responsibility In This Modern Disaster

 All owners of bite-sized dogs should feel bad because even the most amazing dog breeder who truly has good intentions will still produce unhealthy dog breeds solely for the look.
 And they know, as much as the consumer knows, that cuteness kills.

 Before getting any dog, from any breed, the future owner must document himself and read what is the breed about.
 And the excesses required to get such small dogs are well-documented for whoever takes five minutes to Google it.

-Dogs, when purebred, must comply to the Kennel Club’s official breed standard.
+Dogs, when purebred, must comply with the Kennel Club’s official breed standard.
 The standard defines how dogs belonging to the breed must look, it is a worded ideal dog.
 But there is no official toy bread, which leaves the window opened for abuses and frauds.
-Chihuahua is a purebreed, Teacup or Toy Chihuahua is not.
-So what you think being a small pure Chihuahua might not even be a Chihuahua.
+Chihuahua is a purebred, Teacup or Toy Chihuahua is not.
+So what you think is a small pure Chihuahua might not even be a Chihuahua.
 Because these tiny dogs cannot be officially registered, you won’t have paperwork with your puppy, so many breeders simply lie on the age of the dog to make it look like a bargain teacup dog.

 So What Next?

-Like every single trend, hype and craze, it will eventually die down and the demand for such dogs will drastically decrease, and breeders will get rid of these dogs and take on the new trend, whatever this one will be.
+Like every single trend, hype, and craze, it will eventually die down and the demand for such dogs will drastically decrease, and breeders will get rid of these dogs and take on the new trend, whatever this one will be.